Kei18/lacam/README.md

 - The evaluation script is inspired by [Hydra](https://hydra.cc/).
 - The experiment of design choices is not included.
 Those are in different branches.
 - The repo was developed on macOS-10.15.
-- `tests/` is not comprehensive.
-It was used in early developments.

 ## Licence